Prince Albert of Saxe-Coburg and Gotha: Consort of the Queen

 By 1844, Albert had managed to modernise the royal finances and, through various economies, had sufficient capital to purchase Osborne House on the Isle of Wight as a private residence for their growing family.
 Over the next few years a house modelled in the style of an Italianate villa was built to the designs of Albert and Thomas Cubitt.
 Albert laid out the grounds, and improved the estate and farm.
-He managed and improved the other royal estates; his model farm at Windsor (Shaw Farm) was admired by his biographers, and under his stewardship the revenues of the Duchy of Cornwall—the hereditary property of the Prince of Wales—steadily increased.
+He managed and improved the other royal estates; his model farm at Windsor (Shaw Farm) was admired by his biographers, and under his stewardship the revenues of the Duchy of Cornwall – the hereditary property of the Prince of Wales – steadily increased.

 Unlike many landowners who approved of child labour and opposed Peel's repeal of the Corn Laws, Albert supported moves to raise working ages and free up trade.
 In 1846, Albert was rebuked by Lord George Bentinck when he attended the debate on the Corn Laws in the House of Commons to give tacit support to Peel.
 During Peel's premiership, Albert's authority behind, or beside, the throne became more apparent.
 He had access to all the Queen's papers, was drafting her correspondence and was present when she met her ministers; he would even see them alone in her absence.
 The clerk of the Privy Council, Charles Greville, wrote of him: "He is King to all intents and purposes."

+Albert was the first member of the royal family to visit the Isle of Man in September 1847.

 In 1847, Victoria and Albert spent a rainy holiday in the west of Scotland at Loch Laggan, but heard from their doctor, Sir James Clark, that Clark's son had enjoyed dry, sunny days farther east at Balmoral Castle.
 The tenant of Balmoral, Sir Robert Gordon, died suddenly in early October, and Albert began negotiations to take over the lease from the owner, the Earl Fife.
 In May the following year, Albert leased Balmoral, which he had never visited.
 In September 1848 he, his wife and their older children went there for the first time.
 They came to relish the privacy it afforded.